Frequently Asked Questions

 Q: I don’t know the exact coordinates of my repeater site.
 How specific do I have to be?

 A: ARCC requires coordinates accurate to within 1 second in WGS84 datum.
 In the old days, this would have to be determined by a surveyor to achieve that level of accuracy.
-Nowadays, consumer software and web sites can be used to determine coordinates with good accuracy.
+Nowadays, consumer software and public web sites can be used to determine coordinates with good accuracy.
 A global positioning satellite receiver (GPS), such as those built into many smartphones, is also an excellent tool.
 The reason precise coordinates are required is that the coverage analysis software ARCC uses requires precise location and elevation data in order to generate an accurate prediction of your repeater’s coverage.
 ARCC checks the supplied coordinates against satellite imagery to verify that there is a viable antenna structure at the location specified.

 Q: I’m not a real technical type.
 I’m not sure what some of the things you’re asking for on the forms mean or how to calculate them.
 Can I just put down my best guess?

 A: No. Accurate data is mandatory.
 Consider learning what those things mean, how they are determined, and what their importance is, part of an educational experience.
 Do not try to cheat and put down numbers that just “look good” or are nice round numbers that are easy to work with.
 Guesses are easy to spot, and will result in your application being rejected and sent back to you without any action.